Colum McCann: 2020s: Apeirogon, American Mother, and upcoming works

-Throughout the late 2010s, McCann travelled to the Middle East and started work on his eighth novel, Apeirogon.
-In the early stages of writing, he said “I’m going to write the novel that has not the two-state solution, but the two-story solution.”
+Throughout the late 2010s, McCann travelled to the Middle East and started work on his seventh novel, Apeirogon.
+In the early stages of writing, he said "I'm going to write the novel that has not the two-state solution, but the two-story solution."
 Published in February 2020, the book shares the story of two men—one Israeli, and one Palestinian—whose daughters died in the Israeli-Palestinian conflict.
 Rami Elhanan, an Israeli graphic designer, lost his daughter to a Palestinian suicide bomber.
 Bassam Aramin, a Palestinian scholar and previous political prisoner, lost his daughter to an IDF rubber bullet.
 The pair met in the Parents Circle, a cross-cultural group where parents whose children died due to the conflict can come together and share their stories.
 McCann calls Apeirogon his “Narrative 4 novel” due to its focus on empathy and unlikely connections.
 Apeirogon was positively received, gaining a place on the Booker Prize longlist and winning the Prix du Meilleur Livre Étranger.

 His next book, American Mother, was released in March 2024.
 It tells the story of Diane Foley, whose son, James Foley, was captured and killed by ISIS while serving as a freelance combat reporter in Syria.
 Foley was once photographed while reading Let the Great World Spin, which floored McCann after Foley died: "There's a photograph of him online reading my book, Let the Great World Spin, and I was shocked by that, absolutely shocked.
 I was reading the news reports when he was killed, and I saw this photograph, and I looked at the book he was reading."

 His next novel, Twist, was released in March 2025.